Linux find Command: 32 Examples, From Beginner to Pro Level

 find /home/user -not -name "*.txt"

-Finds all files except .txt
+Finds all files except .txt files.

 19. ๐ฅ Find Files by Group Ownership